Skip to Recipe

 Almost any fruit you can think of will go well with bananas and oatmeal.

 For example, you can choose blueberry instead of strawberry.
-For those who need extra sweetness, honey would be a good option.
+Honey is a good option for those who need extra sweetness.

-However, we would like to make it clear that we do not recommend this extra sweetness for diabetics.
+However, we want to clarify that we do not recommend this extra sweetness for diabetics.

-So, do you think you are not very sweet lovers?
-Then you can supplement vitamin C with a few slices of lemon and make it sourer.
+So, do you think you are not a very sweet lover?
+If so, you can supplement your vitamin C with a few slices of lemon and make it sour.

 To Sum Up:

-The important point you should not miss is the warning, we give in all our articles containing bananas:
+The critical point you should not miss is the warning we give in all our articles containing bananas:

-Banana is a fast oxidized fruit.
-Unfortunately, this causes it to darken quickly.
-The significance of this is quite simple.
-Don’t wait to consume your smoothie!
-This prevents both oxidation and loss of vitamin values of other foods in it.
+Bananas are fast-oxidized fruits, which causes them to darken quickly.
+The significance of this is quite simple: Don’t wait to consume your smoothie!
+This prevents both oxidation and loss of vitamin values from other foods.

 References: